mrandish 5 months ago

 The pits were annoying and definitely a fatal flaw, but really the problem was just that the game was more complicated than an Atari 2600 could really pull off.

-• sumtechguy 5 hours ago
+• unclebucknasty 5 months ago

 Likewise, I played for hours and actually enjoyed it.
 I also really loved Adventure, Superman and similar.